tabarakMohammed/tickTackORM/README.md

 # tickTackORM
 java Library for sqlite databsae (Object Relational Mapping) -- begin simple

-How to use
+### How to use

 First make connection whith database sqlite file :
   ```
    IConnection dc = new DatabaseConnection();
    dc.sqliteConnect("jdbc:sqlite:Path To database File");
   ```
-for creating new tales and columns :
+for creating new tables and columns :
 ```
    IConfigurationSchema configurationSchema = new ConfigurationSchema();
    configurationSchema.setupSchema("object model paackge name");